hazelhidayah/hazelhidayah/README.md

 I find anything design and computer related fascinating so I’m dedicating my life to learning everything I can and nerding out about it :)

-> Open to learning anything (especially without a time constrain).
-> Always keen to meet more nerds in tech, designers and devs

 Thanks for stopping by xoxo 🖤